tasnim013/Tasnim/README.md

 # Tasnim

-- .
-I love programming.
+- I love programming; mostly in Python
--
+- An ameture photographer
-Comfortable in Pyhton
+- Love travelling and watching movie